How to Close a Texas Business in 8 Steps

 1: Decide to Close Your Texas Business

-Making this decision is tough for any Texas business, even if you plan to launch a new business. the type of business entity will determine how you're able to make that decision.
+Making this decision is tough for any Texas business, even if you plan to launch a new business.
+The type of business entity will determine how you're able to make that decision.

-If you have a sole proprietorship (this is also known as a DBA or "doing business as") all you need to do is make the decision for yourself that it is time to close.
+If you have a sole proprietorship (this is also known as a DBA or “doing business as”) all you need to do is make the decision for yourself that it's time to close.
 Since this is a business under the name of one person, that person has the power to decide to close the business.

 If your Texas business is an LLC, PLLC, or LP, either the manager or managing members must agree and vote on the dissolution of the business.